zsobin/PersonalWebApp/README.md

 2) Add routing - modify your server-side code in `index.js` to support routing.
 [See code here](https://github.com/zsobin/PersonalWebApp/blob/master/index.js#L13-L23)

+*Since this updates the code that runs on the server, you need to restart your server to view the changes locally.
+You can do this by pressing control + c, and then then running `heroku local web` again.

     ```
     app.get('/', function(request, response) {
       response.render('pages/index');